SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 A term is a word or a phrase that can be associated with an item in SharePoint.
 Aterm set is a collection of related terms.
 For more information, see [Overview of managed metadata in SharePoint](http://technet.microsoft.com/en-us/library/ee424402.aspx).
 You can create term sets either through the SharePoint Term Store Management Tool, or programmatically.

-> **Note:**
+> [!NOTE]
 > See the following topics for detailed instructions on how to use the Term Store Management Tool to create your term set:>  [Set up a new term set](http://office.microsoft.com/en-us/sharepoint-help/set-up-a-new-term-set-HA102922634.aspx)>  [Create and manage terms in a term set](http://office.microsoft.com/en-us/office365-sharepoint-online-enterprise-help/create-and-manage-terms-in-a-term-set-HA102771989.aspx)